AmChella/mediashuttle/Feedback.md

 ## Conclusion
 ---

-As per the report, MS has scored 57% for the usecases, and rest of 43% the part we have to plan for alternative approach.
-Though it has some upsides it is also have more downsides.
-Some of Major feature does not available on REST API.
-Trend of Download and upload with with-agent and without-agent are not impressive both are looking  same.
-So, I recommend we will go for local FileSysten service.
+As per the report, MS has scored `57%` for the use-cases, and the rest of `43%` has to plan for alternatives.
+Though it has some upsides, it also has more important downsides.
+Some of the Major features does not available on REST API.
+The trend of Download and upload with with-agent and without-agent are not impressive and both are looking the same.
+## Decision
 ---

+Based on the analysis, I recommend for a local Datastore.

+### Development required
+The below developments are required in order to achieve local Datastore.
+1. independent FileSystem Service.
+   - Module for files listing
+   - Module for file writing
+   - Module for file reading
+   - Modules for operations like copy, move and delete

 ---

 ## Exercises